Ireland Road Trip: 7, 10 and 14 day Itinerary

 In the afternoon, explore the vibrant murals added to the town walls during the annual Street Art Festival.
 If you have time, the Waterford Crystal Factory is a beautiful and interesting place to visit.
 The exquisite crystal art it produces will make great souvenirs for your two-week Ireland tour.

-Rain or shine, there is plenty of things to do for a fun-filled day exploring Waterford City.
+Rain or shine, there are plenty of things to do for a fun-filled day exploring Waterford City.

 Day 9 | Drive To Killarney Via Blarney Castle